arialdomartini/monadic-parser-combinators-book/chapter-13.typ

 Implementing it will be super easy, just a matter of following the type signature, but the consequences will be revolutionary.

 Curious?
-Grab a liquorice and jump to Chapter 14: we are going to write it.
+Grab a liquorice and jump to @chapter-14: we are going to write it.